LabTranslationalArchitectomics/riboWaltz/README.md

 #### Overview of the data

   Two graphical outputs can be produced before the identification of the P-site offset, in order to have an overview of the whole read sets.
 The first plot shows the distribution of the length of the reads for a specified sample and can be exploited to identify one or more populaton of reads i.e. one or more conformation of the ribosomes bound to the mRNAs.
 This plot is provided by `rlength_distr`.
 This function, as all the other contained in __riboWaltz__ producing a graphical output, returns a list containing both the data to generate the plot and the plot itself.
-For more details about the data frames for generating the plot and for an example of their structure please refer to the vignette of the package and to the documentation of its functions.
+For more details about the data tables for generating the plot and for an example of their structure please refer to the vignette of the package and to the documentation of its functions.

   Note that a wide range of read lengths can make hard to read the plot.
 This issue can be easily solved specifying by the *cl* option a confidence level that restricts the distribution to a more narrow range of lengths.

-    example_length_dist_zoom <- rlength_distr(reads_list, sample="Samp1", cl=99)
+    example_length_dist_zoom <- rlength_distr(reads_list, sample = "Samp1", cl = 99)
     example_length_dist_zoom[["plot"]]
 <p align="center">
 <img src="https://github.com/LabTranslationalArchitectomics/riboWaltz/blob/master/vignettes/example_length_dist_zoom.png" width="300" />